thegetty/artistryinbronze/content/essays/15_McGowan_text_Transmittal.md

 Hipponax’s revival in Alexandria by Kallimachos in the third century BC, and his appreciation by Hellenistic poets, scholars, and erudite patrons in the hothouse atmosphere provided by the Great Library itself, may have inspired the imaginative portrait seen in the statuette: a figure who, although imperfect in form, is strong, with a thoughtful countenance; whose extraordinary intellectual and creative powers shine through silver eyes, and with a wax tablet to record those extraordinary thoughts.
 In combining an artisan’s body with a poet’s means of expression, an actual Hellenistic sculptor refigured in the bronze statuette of Hipponax a personification of the struggle between the poet and his arch-nemesis, the sculptor Boupalos, revealing the *paragone* between poetry and the visual arts at the heart of Hipponax’s poetry.
 The statue is reputed to have come from the sea off North Africa, which might suggest Alexandria as its place of manufacture.
 Wherever this statuette stood originally, many must have sought inspiration from it, for the bald forehead has been worn and rubbed smooth by touch, no doubt by those who sought luck and inspiration, or even protection, from the poet’s aura.[^60]

-\[A-head\]Acknowledgments
+## Acknowledgments

 I am grateful to Kenneth Lapatin and Jens Daehner for the invitation to contribute a paper to the 19th International Congress on Ancient Bronzes.
 Thanks are due as well to Gianfranco Adornato, Ruth Bielfeldt, Kenneth Lapatin, and John Pollini for valuable questions and discussion of the paper.
 I am most indebted to Guy Hedreen, whose chapter on Hipponax in *The Image of the Artist in Archaic and Classical Greece: Art, Poetry, and Subjectivity* (Cambridge 2016) introduced me to the biographical tradition surrounding the poet, and for selflessly standing as sounding board for many of the ideas presented here.
 For photographs, thanks are due to Maria Chidiroglou at the National Archaeological Museum in Athens; Liz Kurtulik Mercuri at Art Resource; Craig Mauzy at the Athenian Agora; Dr. Ramona Messerig, Dr. Ellen Riemer, and Ursula Rudischer at the Landesmuseum Mainz; and Marie-Lan Nguyen of Wikimedia Commons.
 The photographs of the “Bronze Artisan” himself are from the Metropolitan Museum Collections website and are used here thanks to OASC at www.metmuseum.org.

-\[A-head\]Bibliography

-\[bibliography\]
+## Bibliography

 Abadie-Reynal 2002

-Abadie-Reynal, C. 2002.
+: Abadie-Reynal, C. 2002.
 “Les maisons aux décors mosaïqués de Zeugma.” *CRAI* 146.2: 743–71.

 Acosta-Hughes 2002

-Acosta-Hughes, B. 2002. *Polyeideia: The Iambi of Callimachus and the Archaic Iambic Tradition*.
+: Acosta-Hughes, B. 2002. *Polyeideia: The Iambi of Callimachus and the Archaic Iambic Tradition*.
 Berkeley: University of California Press.

 Bergmann 2007

-Bergmann, M. 2007.
+: Bergmann, M. 2007.
 “The Philosophers and Poets in the Sarapieion at Memphis.”
 In *Early Hellenistic Portraiture: Image, Style, Context*, ed.
 P. Schulz and R. von den Hoff, 246–63.
 Cambridge and New York: Cambridge University Press.

 Bing 1993

-Bing, P. 1993.
+: Bing, P. 1993.
 “The *Bios*-Tradition and Poets’ Lives in Hellenistic Poetry.” *Nomodeiktes: Greek Studies in Honor of Martin Oswald*, ed.
 R. M. Rosen and J. Farrell, 619–31.
 Ann Arbor: University of Michigan Press.

 Boucher-Colozier 1965

-Boucher-Colozier, Stéphanie.
+: Boucher-Colozier, Stéphanie.
 1965.
 “Un bronze d’époque Alexandrine: Réalisme et Caricature.” *Monuments et mémoires* (Fondation Eugène Piot) 54: 25–38.

 Brommer 1973

-Brommer, F. 1973. *Der Gott Vulkan auf provinzialrömischen Reliefs*.
+: Brommer, F. 1973. *Der Gott Vulkan auf provinzialrömischen Reliefs*.
 Cologne and Vienna: Böhlau.

 Brown 1997

-Brown, C. G. 1997. s.v.
+: Brown, C. G. 1997. s.v.
 “Iambos.”
 In *A Companion to the Greek Lyric Poets*, ed.
 D. E. Gerber.
 Leiden, New York, and Cologne: Brill.

 Clay 2004

-Clay, D. 2004. *Archilochos Heros: The Cult of Poets in the Greek Polis*.
+: Clay, D. 2004. *Archilochos Heros: The Cult of Poets in the Greek Polis*.
 Washington, DC: Center for Hellenic Studies.

-Daehner, and Lapatin 2015
+Daehner and Lapatin 2015

-Daehner, J. M., and K. Lapatin, eds.
+: Daehner, J. M., and K. Lapatin, eds.
 2015. *Power and Pathos: Bronze Sculpture of the Hellenistic World*.
 Los Angeles: J. Paul Getty Museum.

 Dasen 1993

-Dasen, V. 1993. *Dwarfs in Ancient Egypt and Greece*.
+: Dasen, V. 1993. *Dwarfs in Ancient Egypt and Greece*.
 Oxford: Clarendon Press.

 De Carolis 2001

-De Carolis, E. 2001. *Gods and Heroes in Pompeii*.
+: De Carolis, E. 2001. *Gods and Heroes in Pompeii*.
 Los Angeles: J. Paul Getty Museum.

 Degani 1991

-Degani, E. 1991. *Hipponax: Testimonia et Fragmenta*.
+: Degani, E. 1991. *Hipponax: Testimonia et Fragmenta*.
 Stuttgart and Leipzig: B. G. Teubner.

 Degani 2002

-Degani, E. 2002. *Studi su Ipponatte: Nuova edizione anastaticamente riprodotta*.
+: Degani, E. 2002. *Studi su Ipponatte: Nuova edizione anastaticamente riprodotta*.
 Hildesheim: Georg Oms.

 Dillon, S. 2006

-Dillon, S. 2006. *Ancient Greek Portrait Sculpture: Contexts, Subjects, and Styles*.
+: Dillon, S. 2006. *Ancient Greek Portrait Sculpture: Contexts, Subjects, and Styles*.
 Cambridge and New York: Cambridge University Press.

 Frel 1981

-Frel, J. 1981. *Greek Portraits in the J. Paul Getty Museum*.
+: Frel, J. 1981. *Greek Portraits in the J. Paul Getty Museum*.
 Los Angeles: J. Paul Getty Museum.

 Gaultier et al. 2013

-Gaultier, F., et al. 2013. *Les Etrusques et la Méditerranée: La cité de Cerveteri*.
+: Gaultier, F., et al. 2013. *Les Etrusques et la Méditerranée: La cité de Cerveteri*.
 Paris: Louvre Museum.

 Gerber 1999

-Gerber, D. E. 1999. *Greek Iambic Poetry.* Cambridge (MA).: Harvard University Press.
+: Gerber, D. E. 1999. *Greek Iambic Poetry*.
+Cambridge (MA).: Harvard University Press.

 Harrison 1977

-Harrison, E. B. 1977.
+: Harrison, E. B. 1977.
 “Alkamenes’ Sculptures for the Hephaisteion: Part 1, The Cult Statues.” *AJA* 81: 137–78.

 Hedreen 2016

-Hedreen, G. M. 2016. *The Image of the Artist in Archaic and Classical Greece: Art, Poetry, and Subjectivity*.
+: Hedreen, G. M. 2016. *The Image of the Artist in Archaic and Classical Greece: Art, Poetry, and Subjectivity*.
 Cambridge and New York: Cambridge University Press.

 Hemingway 2004

-Hemingway, S. 2004. *The Horse and Jockey from Artemision: A Bronze Equestrian Monument of the Hellenistic Period.* Berkeley and Los Angeles: University of California Press.
+: Hemingway, S. 2004. *The Horse and Jockey from Artemision: A Bronze Equestrian Monument of the Hellenistic Period*.
+Berkeley and Los Angeles: University of California Press.

 Hemingway 2015

-Hemingway, S. 2015.
+: Hemingway, S. 2015.
 “Statuette of an Artisan.”
 In Daehner and Lapatin 2015, 262­–63.

 Hemingway 2016

-Hemingway, S. 2016.
+: Hemingway, S. 2016.
 “Statuette of an Artisan.”In *Pergamon and the Hellenistic Kingdoms of the* *Ancient World*, ed.
 C. A. Picón and S. Hemingway, 161–62.
 New York: The Metropolitan Museum of Art.

 Himmelmann 1981

-Himmelmann, N. 1981.
+: Himmelmann, N. 1981.
 “Realistic Art in Alexandria.” *Proceedings of the British Academy* 67: 194–207.

 Himmelmann 1983

-Himmelmann, N. 1983. *Alexandria und der Realismus in der griechischen Kunst*.
+: Himmelmann, N. 1983. *Alexandria und der Realismus in der griechischen Kunst*.
 Tübingen: E. Wasmuth.

 Kerkhecker 1999

-Kerkhecker, A. 1999. *Callimachus’ Book of Iambi*.
+: Kerkhecker, A. 1999. *Callimachus’ Book of Iambi*.
 Oxford: Clarendon Press.

 Kuttner 1995

-Kuttner, A. L. 1995. *Dynasty and Empire in the Age of Augustus: The Case of the Boscoreale Cups.* Berkeley: University of California Press.
+: Kuttner, A. L. 1995. *Dynasty and Empire in the Age of Augustus: The Case of the Boscoreale Cups*.
+Berkeley: University of California Press.

 Lee 2015

-Lee, M.M.
+: Lee, M.M.
 2015. *Body, Dress, and Identity in Ancient Greece*.
 Cambridge and New York: Cambridge University Press.

 Lefkowitz 2012

-Lefkowitz, M. R. 2012. *The Lives of the Greek Poets*.
+: Lefkowitz, M. R. 2012. *The Lives of the Greek Poets*.
 2nd ed.
 London: Bristol Classical Press.

 Lissarrague 2000

-Lissarrague, F. 2000.
+: Lissarrague, F. 2000.
 “Aesop, Between Man and Beast: Ancient Portraits and Illustrations.”
 In *Not the Classical Ideal: Athens and the Construction of the Other in Greek Art*, ed.
 Beth Cohen, 132–49.
 Leiden and Boston, Cologne: Brill.

 Marchant and Todd

-Marchant, E. C., and O. J. Todd, trans.
+: Marchant, E. C., and O. J. Todd, trans.
 1923. *Xenophon*.
 Vol. 4: *Memorabilia, Oeconomicus, Symposium, Apology*.
 Cambridge (MA): Harvard University Press.

 Masséglia 2015

-Masséglia, J. 2015. *Body Language in Hellenistic Art and Society*.
+: Masséglia, J. 2015. *Body Language in Hellenistic Art and Society*.
 Oxford and New York: Oxford University Press.

 Maurer 2015

-Maurer, M. F. 2015.
+: Maurer, M. F. 2015.
 “The Trouble with Pasiphaë: Engendering Myth in the Gonzaga Court.”
 In *Receptions of Antiquity, Constructions of Gender in European Art, 1300–1600*, ed.
 M. Rose, and A. C. Poe, 199–229.
 Leiden and Boston: Brill.

 Mattusch 1980

-Mattusch, C. C. 1980.
+: Mattusch, C. C. 1980.
 “The Berlin Foundry Cup: The Casting of Greek Bronze Statuary in the Early Fifth Century B.C.” *AJA* 84: 435–44.

 Meyer 2009

-Meyer, E. A. 2009.
+: Meyer, E. A. 2009.
 “Writing Paraphernalia, Tablets, and Muses in Campanian Wall Painting.” *AJA* 113: 569–97.

 Mollard-Besques 1963

-Mollard-Besques, S. 1963. *Musée du Louvre: Département des antiquités grecques et romaines:* *Catalogue raisonné des figurines et reliefs en terre-cuite grecs, étrusques, et romans*.
+: Mollard-Besques, S. 1963. *Musée du Louvre: Département des antiquités grecques et romaines:* *Catalogue raisonné des figurines et reliefs en terre-cuite grecs, étrusques, et romans*.
 Vol. 2: *Myrina*.
 Paris: Editions des Musées nationaux.

 Morel-Deledalle 2014

-Morel-Deledalle, M., ed.
+: Morel-Deledalle, M., ed.
 2014. *Splendeurs de Volubilis: Bronzes antiques du Maroc et de Méditerranée*.
 Exh. cat.
 Marseilles, Le musée des civilisations de l’Europe et de la Méditerranée (MuCEM).
 Arles: Actes Sud.

 Neudecker 1992

-Neudecker, R. 1992.
-“Relief mit Daidalos und Ikaros.” *Forschungen zur Villa Albani: Katalog der antiken Bildwerke*. vol. 3, 125–27, no. 296, plate 84.
+: Neudecker, R. 1992.
+“Relief mit Daidalos und Ikaros.” *Forschungen zur Villa Albani: Katalog der antiken Bildwerke*.
+Vol. 3, 125–27, no. 296, plate 84.
 P. C. Bol, ed.
 Berlin: Gebr.
 Mann.

 Panetta 2004

-Panetta, M. R., ed.
+: Panetta, M. R., ed.
 2004. *Pompeii: The History, Life and Art of the Buried City*.
 Vercelli: White Star.

 Pfisterer-Haas 1994

-Pfisterer-Haas, S. 1994.
+: Pfisterer-Haas, S. 1994.
 “Die bronzenen Zwergentänzer.”
 In *Das Wrack: Der antike Schiffsfund von Mahdia*, ed.
 G. Hellenkemper Salies, H-H. von Prittwitz und Gaffron, and G. Bauchhenß, vol. 1, 483–504.
 Cologne: Rheinland-Verlag GmbH.

 Picón and Hemingway 2016

-Picón, C. A., and S. Hemingway.
+: Picón, C. A., and S. Hemingway.
 2016. *Pergamon and the Hellenistic Kingdoms of the Ancient World*.
 New York: Metropolitan Museum of Art.

 Pipili 2000

-Pipili, M. 2000.
+: Pipili, M. 2000.
 “Wearing the Other Hat: Workmen in Town and Country.”
 In *Not the Classical Ideal: Athens and the Construction of the Other in Greek Art*, ed.
 B. Cohen, 153–79.
 Leiden, Boston, and Cologne: Brill.

 Pollitt 1986

-Pollitt, J. J. 1986. *Art in the Hellenistic Age*.
+: Pollitt, J. J. 1986. *Art in the Hellenistic Age*.
 Cambridge and New York: Cambridge University Press.

 Richter and Smith 1984

-Richter, G. M. A., and R. R. R. Smith.
+: Richter, G. M. A., and R. R. R. Smith.
 1984. *The Portraits of the Greeks*, rev. ed.
 Oxford: Phaidon.

 Rosen 1990

-Rosen, R. M. 1990.
+: Rosen, R. M. 1990.
 “Hipponax and the Homeric Odysseus.” *Eikasmos* 1: 11–25.

 Smith 1991

-Smith, R. R. R. *Hellenistic Sculpture*.
+: Smith, R. R. R. *Hellenistic Sculpture*.
 London: Thames & Hudson.

 Török 1995

-Török, L. 1995. *Hellenistic and Roman Terracottas from Egypt*.
+: Török, L. 1995. *Hellenistic and Roman Terracottas from Egypt*.
 Rome: L’Erma di Bretschneider.

 Trypanis 1978

-Trypanis, C. A., ed.
+: Trypanis, C. A., ed.
 1978. *Callimachus: Aetia, Iambi, Hecale and Other Fragments*.
 Cambridge (MA): Harvard University Press.

 West 1974

-West, M. L. 1974. *Studies in Greek Elegy and Iambus*.
+: West, M. L. 1974. *Studies in Greek Elegy and Iambus*.
 Berlin and New York: Walter de Gruyter.

 Vidal-Naquet 1986

-Vidal-Naquet, P. 1986. *The Black Hunter: Forms of Thought and Forms of Society in the Greek World.* Trans.
+: Vidal-Naquet, P. 1986. *The Black Hunter: Forms of Thought and Forms of Society in the Greek World.* Trans.
 A. Szegedy-Maszak.
 Baltimore and London: John Hopkins University Press.

 Zanker 1995

-Zanker, P. 1995. *The Mask of Socrates: The Image of the Intellectual in Antiquity*.
+: Zanker, P. 1995. *The Mask of Socrates: The Image of the Intellectual in Antiquity*.
 Trans.
 Alan Shapiro.
 Berkeley, Los Angeles, and Oxford: University of California Press.

 [^1]: New York, Metropolitan Museum of Art, Rogers Fund, inv.
 1972.11.1.
 Hemingway 2015, 262–63, no. 36 with bibliography; and Hemingway 2016, cat.
 71. On the findspot: Himmelmann 1981, 205.